Закаливаемость и прокаливаемость стали

 Differential scanning calorimetry (DSC)

-DSC is based on measuring the heat fluxes released or absorbed by the material during phase transitions:
+DSC is based on the measurement of heat fluxes released or absorbed by a material during phase transitions:

-• It allows you to determine the temperature of the beginning and end of the martensitic transformation.
+• Allows you to determine the temperature of the beginning and end of the martensitic transformation.

-• It helps to assess the efficiency of hardening and identify optimal heat treatment conditions.
+• Helps evaluate the effectiveness of hardening and identify optimal heat treatment conditions.

-The method includes studying the structure steels after hardening using a microscope.
-The focus is on:
+The method includes study of structure steel after hardening using a microscope.
+Focuses on:

-• The size of the austenite grain before hardening, which affects the uniformity of hardenability.
+• The grain size of austenite before hardening, which affects the uniformity of hardenability.

 • The presence and distribution of phases (martensite, ferrite, carbides) in hardened steel.

-The method is particularly effective for analyzing alloys with the addition of alloying elements that affect the phase composition.
+The method is especially effective for the analysis of alloys with the addition of alloying elements that affect the phase composition.

 • Increases hardenability by increasing the stability of the austenitic structure.

-• It improves corrosion resistance, which makes chromium-containing steels popular in aggressive environments.
+• Improves corrosion resistance, which makes chromium-containing steels popular in aggressive environments.

 Nickel (Ni)

-• Improves plasticity and viscosity, which reduces the risk of brittle destruction.
+• Improves plasticity and toughness, which reduces the risk of brittle fracture.

-• It increases impact strength and fatigue strength, which is important for critical structures.
+• Increases impact strength and fatigue strength, which is important for critical structures.

 Manganese (Mn)